 Amna Handzic is a programme manager of the Europe Programme at the Swedish Institute for International Affairs.

 Euan Carss, King’s College London

-Euan Carss is currently an Economic and Social Research Council funded Ph.D. candidate at King’s College London.
-He holds an M.A.
-(Hons) in International Relations from the University of Edinburgh, Scotland, an M.Sc. in Crisis and Security management from Leiden University, The Netherlands, and has recently completed an M.A. in European Studies at King’s College London, England.
-His current doctoral research focuses primarily on issues of trust in International Relations.
-This entails a particular focus on the meta-theoretical underpinnings of the concept and its useful application in terms of the foreign and security policy of the European Union (EU) towards non-member states on its near abroad.
+Euan Carss is an Economic and Social Research Council funded PhD candidate at King’s College London.
+He holds an MA (Hons) in international relations from the University of Edinburgh, an MSc in crisis and security management from Leiden University in The Netherlands, and recently completed an MA in European studies at King’s College London.
+His doctoral research focuses primarily on issues of trust in international relations, particularly the meta-theoretical underpinnings of the concept and its useful application in terms of the foreign and security policy of the EU towards nearby non-member states.